andytudhope/dyeing-the-blue-book/content/voice.md

 ---

+"True storytellers do not know their own story...
+Neither do they know anyone else's story in its entirety.
+The primary work of historians \[[...\] is to reveal continuity where we have assumed something to be ended." — James Carse

+---

 "Who pours out like a spring knows cognizance;
 who leads him spellbound in serene creation,
 ending inside beginning, in ending begins." — Rainer Maria Rilke